procedural/the_hidden_design_of_a_code_editor/README.md

 * Triple click selects the whole line.
 * If you Ctrl + F the text, the matches will stay highlighted no matter what you do in the editor until you clear the search.
 * If you just point a cursor on a known type or variable, it will slightly highlight the matches.
-* Ctrl + F and typing won't start the search immediately until you press F3.
+* Ctrl + F and typing won't start the search immediately until you press F3, or Enter key when in the text search field.